| |

 finished his law degree at the University of Greifswald.

 Hennings the magazine Der Mistral (where under the name Wladimir Senakowski he published his first prose).
-A founding member of Dada, he rarely participated in
+A founding member of Dada, he mostly eschewed participating in

-the Cabaret Voltaire evenings, claiming that "theater corrupts my play," though when he did the events became legendary for the chaos that ensued.
+the Cabaret Voltaire evenings, claiming that "theater corrupts my game," though at least on one legendary occasion he so antagonized the audience that pandemonium erupted.
 According to Hans Richter,

 who "fertilized Dada with ideas, who gave Dada its ideology."
 What were these ideas?
 That idealism was a con, that fixed identity was a danger to be avoided, and that